 How to Calculate the Magnification of a Microscope?

 Check for the magnification power of the ocular lens.
 You can find it marked on the outside of the eyepiece, otherwise, you can look in the manual.
 The ocular lens usually magnifies 10 times.
 Next, look for the magnification capacity of your objective lens.
 You can find this on the side of the lens, or the manual can help.
-Traditionally the value can vary among 4x, 10x, 40x, 100x.
+Traditionally the value can vary among 4x, 10x, 40x, and 100x.

 As the objective lens is the first one to magnify, it is located on a rotating wheel just above the stage where you place the specimen slide.
-The budget-friendly microscopes might come with only one lens, but the quality ones generally provide you the benefit to adjust among three to four lenses.
+The budget-friendly microscopes might come with only one lens, but the quality ones generally provide you the benefit to adjust between three to four lenses.
 Microscopes India is the best place to buy microscopes in India.

 The total magnification of a microscope = magnification power of the ocular lens x magnification power of the objective lens.

 Considering an objective lens of power 40x and the fact that the ocular lens generally magnifies up to 10 times, the total magnification would be 400x.
 The total magnification a compound light microscope can provide is 1000x.

 How to Calculate the Field of View Microscope?

 For calculating the field of view, find out the magnification power and the field number of the lens you are using.
 Dividing the field number by the magnification power gives you the diameter of the microscope’s field of view.

 The microscope itself tells you every detail you require.
 When you check the eyepiece, you will see a sequence of numbers labeled in form 10x/22 or 30x/18.
 These numbers imply the magnification power and the field number, respectively.
 You will also require the magnification power of the objective lens located at the bottom of the microscope.
 They usually mark this as 4, 10, 40, or 100 times.